-Shows and Pageants were introduced into Shrewsbury the early eighteen hundreds by the Town burgesses in order to increase trade and income to the Town and its businesses.
+Shows and Pageants were introduced into Shrewsbury in the early eighteen hundreds by the Town burgesses in order to increase trade and income to the Town and its businesses.

 Country people living in the villages surrounding the town had no real need to come into the Town regularly because each village had its own range of local tradesmen who could produce almost everything which they needed.
 Many people never left their village in their lifetime and even into the mid twentieth century people would rarely venture into the Town.